 help prevent illness and injuries

-While most practitioners train in Taiji for its health benefits, as the name taijiquan (supreme ultimate boxing) implies, it has its origins as a martial art, and many people practice it as such.
-It is necessary to understand the self-defence applications of each movement in order to perform them correctly.
+While most practitioners train in taiji for health benefits, its origins are a martial art, and many people practice it as such.
+Its proper full name is "taijiquan", which means "supreme ultimate boxing".
+It is useful to understand the self-defence applications of the movements in order to perform them correctly.

 Taiji is different from qigong, which means “energy work”.
-Qigong consists of exercises specifically designed to develop and balance the flow of qi (energy) within the body to improve and maintain health.
+Qigong consists of exercises specifically designed to develop and balance the flow of qi within the body to improve and maintain health.
 While the term qigong is quite recent, healing exercises working with qi have been documented as far back as the sixth century B.C.

-In my classes, we usually do a little qigong as an additional “warm up” and to prepare the mind and body before practicing Taiji.
+In my classes, we usually do a little qigong as an additional “warm up” and to prepare the mind and body before practicing taiji.

-While the practice of Taiji has been documented for more than three hundred years, its origins stretch back even further.
+While the practice of taiji has been documented for more than three hundred years, its origins stretch back even further.

 Some of the most popular stories relate to the Daoist monk Zhang San-Feng who lived in the thirteenth century.